jenkinsci/blueocean-plugin/blueocean-core-js/README.md

 - Commit the changes to package.json and npm-shrinkwrap.json
 - Tick the version number in package.json and npm-shrinkwrap.json and ensure a "prelease" suffix specified, e.g. 0.0.91-SNAPSHOT
 - Commit the changes to package.json and npm-shrinkwrap.json
+- Then update the modules that reference core-js:
+   - With script: `bin/cleanInstall.js @jenkins-cd/blueocean-core-js@0.0.90`
-- Then perform the following in blueocean-web, blueocean-dashboard, and blueocean-personalization
+   - Or manually in blueocean-web, blueocean-dashboard, and blueocean-personalization
-   - `npm install @jenkins-cd/blueocean-core-js@0.0.90`
+      - `npm install @jenkins-cd/blueocean-core-js@0.0.90 -S -E`
 - You should see all package.json and npm-shrinkwrap.json updated to reflect the new version number.
 - Push changes to your branch and ensure that the blueocean-plugin and ATH builds both pass.
 - Merge your PR to master.